EndPointCorp/end-point-blog/2022/10/messaging-app-spring-kafka-pt-five.md

 #### WebSocket Handshake

 In our `WebSocketConfig` class I added an WebSocket handshake interceptor `WSHandshakeInterceptor` to authenticate the connecting user by checking the `accessToken`.
 So, the `accessToken` is necessary at the first step while connecting to the WebSocket registry.
-If the client doesn't provide an `accessToken` or provides an invalid `accessToken` then the handshake will fail.
+If the client doesn't provide an `accessToken` or provides an invalid one then the handshake will fail.

 ```java
 @Override